Hannah Godwin Stuns In Skimpy Sundress

 Happy hour party of one ✨ Celebrating National Rum Month this August with @rumhaven, which I love because it’s made with real coconut water.
 Sip into paradise with me and enjoy a RumHaven Cocojito (recipe below)! #ad Ingredients: 2 oz.
 RumHaven 1 oz.
 Fresh Lime Juice ¾ oz.
 Simple Syrup 1 oz.
 Club Soda 6-8 Mint Leaves Preparation: Add ingredients (except club soda) into an ice-filled shaker, and shake together to muddle.
 Uncap shaker and add club soda.
 Strain into an ice-filled Collins glass and garnish with mint or lime.

+She also shared her favorite recipe for a Cocojito.
+The primary ingredient is of course RumHaven, but the directions also called for lime juice, simple syrup, club soda and mint leaves.

 Godwin’s post got a lot of love online, racking up over 85,000 likes.
 She boasts an impressive 1.5 million followers overall on the platform.
 Her many fans took to the comments section to share their admiration for her as well as to inquire about where she purchased her sundress.
-Others commented whether or not they planned to try the cocktail recipe.
+Others commented on whether or not they planned to try the cocktail recipe.

 “You are so kind, humble and grounded Hannah, your approach to life is refreshing,” commented one fan.